Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The Fermat Protocol issues _b-fermats_, with a predetermined algorithm that cannot be changed, and those tokens are necessary for The Fermat Network to function.
 Fermat miners are rewarded with _b-fermats_ for their contributions in running the Fermat network.
 End Users must aquire these tokens from miners and holders in order to pay for bandwith on the Fermat Network.

-These application tokens are native to the Fermat system and are necessary to access to the application.
-Contribution of value from miners are rewarded in the application’s tokens called _b-fermats_ as well as developers which are rewarded with tokens called _d-fermats_ for the components they build for the system.
+These application tokens are native to the Fermat system and are necessary to have access to the application.
+Contribution of value from miners are rewarded in the application’s tokens called _b-fermats_.
+Developers are rewarded with tokens called _d-fermats_ for the components they build for the system.
 Fermat's blockchain only records the issuing of new _b-fermats_ and outsources the transaction processing from the bitcoin network.
 In this sense Fermat is a type II Dapp.[2].
-Developer tokens _d-fermats_ are issued by the Fermat Foundations as digital assets.
+Developer tokens _d-fermats_ are issued by the Fermat Foundation as digital assets.

 ![alt text](https://github.com/bitDubai/media-kit/blob/master/MediaKit/Tokens/Fermat%20App%20Token/PerspView/HQ_1920x1080.jpg "Fermat Application Token")